The Program

 PLSI 420 State-Society Relations in the Middle East 4

-PLSI 425 Imagining Power in the Middle East 4
+PLSI/IR 425 Imagining Power in the Middle East 4

 PLSI/MEIS 431 Constructing Kurdistan 4